jhollinger/uberloader/README.md

 To assess its stability over time, I ran Uberloader's unit tests against the full matrix of (supported) ActiveRecord and Uberloader versions.
 They passed consistently, but with predictable clusters of failures around pre-release and X.0.0 versions.

-I will keep these tests running daily, and against this project's `main` branch as well.
+I will keep these tests running regularly.
 [You can find the link to the results here](https://github.com/jhollinger/uberloader/blob/docs/VERSION_COMPATIBILITY.md).
 If something breaks, I'll try to fix it.
 If we're lucky, maybe this behavior could get _into_ Rails itself someday...

 ## Testing